-Our day with My Vip Tour was easily the most fun I have ever had at the parks in that, despite my ability to plan and organize a smooth park day, it was so nice to turn that responsibility over to another person.
+Our VIP tour was easily the most fun I have ever had at the parks.
+Despite my ability to plan and organize a smooth park day, it was so nice to turn that responsibility over to another person.
 I got to have fun with my family by turning off that invisible mental load of needing to know what we were doing next and how to maximize our time.

 Read my guide on everything you need to about these extra Fast Passes, Disney verses the private VIP tour companies, cost, and what to expect.